EVWatson/Java-Learning-Exercises/README.md

 - continue building on loops and arrays
 - work towards turning this into the game board part of tic-tac-toe

+## Long-term
+- learn about testing
+- learn how to OO design my code

 ## 26/2